paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/01 React Deep Dive.md

     <Header title="my name is harkirat6" />
     </>
   )
-  // every time a parent re-renders all the children re-render as well.
+  //every time a parent re-renders all the children re-render as well.
   //so its important to render only the important elements and not all of them }